Find Affordable College Courses

 $12,068 Average Tuition & Fees

 A rank of #4 on this year’s list means University of Georgia is a great value for mechanical engineering students.
-Located in the medium-sized city of Athens, UGA is a public school with a fairly large student population.
+Located in the medium-sized city of Athens, UGA is a public college with a fairly large student population.

 Full Mechanical Engineering at University of Georgia Report